kazurayam/KS_TestCase_loses_its_code_when_moved_over_another_with_the_same_name/docs/index.md

     Random rand = new Random()
     Thread.sleep(rand.nextInt(999))

+The script itself is not important here.
+What matters is that the Test Case `Test Cases/main/TC1` had some Groovy Script code.

 <figure>
 <img src="https://kazurayam.github.io/KS_TestCase_loses_its_code_when_moved_over_another_with_the_same_name/images/step1.png" alt="step1" />
 </figure>

-You may not be aware of, Katalon Studio GUI presents an illusion that a Test Case is a single object that holds a Groovy Script and several metadata such as "Description", "Tags", "Variables", and so on.
-However, in the file system, a Test Case is represented by a combination of two folders (`Test Cases` and `Scripts`) and files contained there.
+Here’s a fact you might not know: Katalon Studio’s GUI gives the illusion that a test case is a single object containing a Groovy script and metadata like “descriptions,” “tags,” and “variables.”
+However, on the filesystem, test cases are implemented as a combination of two folders (`Test Cases` and `Scripts`) and the files they contain.
 I inspected the file/folder tree of the project using the [tree](https://linux.die.net/man/1/tree) command:

     $ tree Scripts Test\ Cases
-    include::./console/step1.txt
+    Scripts
+    └── main
+        └── TC1
+            └── Script1761087607376.groovy
+    Test Cases
+    └── main
+        └── TC1.tc

+    5 directories, 2 files

 Here you can clearly see that the Test Case `Test Cases/main/TC1` is represented by two folders: `Test Cases/main/TC1` and `Scripts/main/TC1`.
-The Groovy Script file is stored in the `Scripts/main/TC1` folder.
+The Groovy Script file is stored as the `Scripts/main/TC1/Script1761087607376.groovy`.

+> What is `1761087607376` as a part of the file name?
+It is a timestamp representing the moment when the script file was created.
+Katalon Studio uses this timestamp to uniquely identify each script file.

 ### step2

+Next, I copied the `Test Cases/main/TC1` to make another test case `Test Cases/TC1`.

 <figure>
 <img src="https://kazurayam.github.io/KS_TestCase_loses_its_code_when_moved_over_another_with_the_same_name/images/step2.png" alt="step2" />
 </figure>

+I copied manually on the Katalon Studio GUI.
+I right-clicked over the `Test Cases/main/TC`, selected the "Copy" menu.
+Then I left-clicked the `Test Cases` foldr, right-click it, chose the "Paste" menu.
+Then I got a new test case `Test Cases/TC1`.
+It contained the same Groovy script code as the original `Test Cases/main/TC1`.

+Now, how the filesystem look like?

+    $ tree Scripts Test\ Cases
+    Scripts
+    ├── main
+    │   └── TC1
+    │       └── Script1761087607376.groovy
+    └── TC1
+        └── Script1761087607376.groovy
+    Test Cases
+    ├── main
+    │   └── TC1.tc
+    └── TC1.tc

+    6 directories, 4 files

+OK.
+There is no surprise.

 ### step3